petergtz/dowhy/main/_sources/user_guide/gcm_based_inference/introduction.rst.txt

 |

-In practical terms however, we often use **structural causal models** (SCMs) to represent our GCMs, and the causal mechanisms are defined by **functional causal models** (FCMs) for non-root nodes and **stochastic models** for root nodes.
-An SCM implements the same traits as a PCM, but on top of that, its FCMs allow us to reason *further* about its data generation process based on parents and noise, and hence, allow us e.g. to compute counterfactuals.
+In practical terms however, we often use invertible **structural causal models** (SCMs) to represent our GCMs, and the causal mechanisms are defined by **functional causal models** (FCMs) for non-root nodes and **stochastic models** for root nodes.
+An invertible SCM implements the same traits as a PCM, but on top of that, its FCMs allow us to reason *further* about its data generation process based on parents and noise, and hence, allow us e.g. to compute counterfactuals.
+See section :doc:`graphical_causal_models` for more details about the type of graphs and their implications.

 .. image:: scm.png
    :width: 80%